chinmayarvind23/AIvaluate/docs/Individual Logs/Colton.md

 </table>

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)
 This cycle I went oh improving the look and layout of our dashboard for both Prof and Student view.
 I also changed our reverse proxy to nginx and set up session mememory.
-I had some dificulty setting up the proxy as I was runnign into alot of dokcer problems but after researching and wathcing some youtube videos I found out what was wrong.
+I had some dificulty setting up the proxy as I was running into alot of dokcer problems but after researching and wathcing some youtube videos I found out what was wrong.
+I also had ALOT of problems trying to make the logout work because it would not clear the session.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
-Next cycle I am going to have a little more focus on frontend design.
+Next cycle I am going to have a  more focus on frontend design.
 Because I have alot more expirence in frontend compared to my team members I can make front end designs much faster and help up put more focus on backend.
-I will also be tryign to implement a file storage system.
+Our team plan is to finish frontend next cycle.

 -----------------------------------------------------------------------------------
 ## Cycle 7: Wednesday June 19th - Friday June 21st